Kortforsyningen/GPSLogSheet2/README.md

 ## App structure

-Here is a quick overview of the different classes in GPSLogSheet2
+Here is a quick overview of the different classes in GPSLogSheet2.
+Some important methods are also describes.
+See comments in code for more depth.

 ### Visible to user (GUI):

 - [x] __MainActivity.java__ First activity the user is greeted with if no project is open.
     - [x] __SettingsActivity.java__ Here ftp settings can be set, and parameters can be downloaded.
+        - [x] __UpdateActivity.java__ Shows a
     - [x] __ProjectActivity.java__ Shown when loading or starting a new project
         - [x] __ProjectSettingsFragment__ Subclass of ProjectActivity, here user can set project name, operator, (__TODO: end date__), and delete project.